Error and Resource Estimates of Variational Quantum Algorithms for Solving Differential Equations Based on Runge-Kutta Methods: Preliminaries

 If the matrix $A\left(\bm{\theta}(\tau)\right)$ is invertible for all $\bm{\theta}(\tau)$ in the relevant domain, then Eq.~\eqref{eq: parameter ODE} can be written in the form of Eq.~\eqref{eq: initial value problem} by identifying $y(\tau)$ with $\bm{\theta}(\tau)$:

 and with the initial condition $\bm{\theta}(0)$ at time $\tau=0$.
-The time evolution of the parameters $\bm{\theta}(\tau)$ is given as this ODE, and solving it until final time $T$ gives the vector of parameters $\bm{\theta}(T)$ that yield the final state $\ket{\phi(\bm{\theta}(T))}$, which serves as an approximation of the evolved state $\ket{\psi(T)}$.\\ We can thus solve a DE of the form in Eq.~\eqref{eq: generalized imaginary time schroedinger equation} with a hybrid quantum-classical algorithm by solving the ODE in Eq.~\eqref{eq: parameter ODE} defining the parameters $\bm{\theta}(\tau)$ of an Ansatz state. \\ In the next section, we introduce the errors and resources required for solving the DEs in Eqs.~\eqref{eq: initial value problem} and~\eqref{eq: generalized imaginary time schroedinger equation} with the Runge-Kutta methods and with the variational quantum algorithm, respectively. \\
+The time evolution of the parameters $\bm{\theta}(\tau)$ is given as this ODE, and solving it until final time $T$ gives the vector of parameters $\bm{\theta}(T)$ that yield the final state $\ket{\phi(\bm{\theta}(T))}$, which serves as an approximation of the evolved state $\ket{\psi(T)}$.
+If $A$ is not invertible, regularization introduces an additional error (see Sections~\ref{subsec: Total error and resources} and~\ref{subsec: Estimation of the Shot noise}).
+Similarly, the inversion itself will inevitably also include an additional error that has to be taken into account.
+As long as the errors stemming from regularization and inversion of $A$ fulfill the error bounds in this work (such as Eq.~\eqref{eq:upperboundfromliubovsensitivity}), our estimates are still applicable.
+We assume therefore for the remainder of this work that $A$ is invertible.